aferrodelgado/project-3/README.md

   1. What skills are in the highest demand for data science?
      - Identify the top skills required by employers for data science roles, such as programming languages, machine learning techniques, and data visualization tools.

-  2. Which industries are in the most demand?
+  2. Which industries are in most demand?
      - Analyze which sectors are driving job growth and have the highest need, such as healthcare, finance, or technology.

   3. What locations are hiring the most?